jhpyle/docassemble/_docs/docker.md

 Copying `log` is optional.
 The contents of log files are not critical to the functionality of the systems.

-If you are using persistent volumes, the disaster recovery backup files are in folders named `/usr/share/docassemble/backup/MM-DD` where `MM` is the month and `DD` is the day the backup was made.
+If you are not using [S3](#persistent s3) or [Azure blob storage](#persistent azure), the disaster recovery backup files are in folders named `/usr/share/docassemble/backup/MM-DD` where `MM` is the month and `DD` is the day the backup was made.
 If you want to restore your system to a snapshot of where it was when a daily backup was made, you will first need to shut down your server with `docker stop -t 600` if it is still running.
 Then you will need to copy files from the daily backup location to the places where they will be used when the system starts up again.
 In particular, you will copy the following out of the daily backup folder:

-* `config/config.yml` to `/usr/share/docassemble/backup/config.yml`
+* the `config/config.yml` file to `/usr/share/docassemble/backup/config.yml`
-* `files` to `/usr/share/docassemble/backup/files`
+* the `files` folder to `/usr/share/docassemble/backup/files`
-* `postgres` `/usr/share/docassemble/backup/postgres`
+* the `postgres` folder to `/usr/share/docassemble/backup/postgres`
-* `redis.rdb` to `/usr/share/docassemble/backup/redis.rdb`
+* the `redis.rdb` file to `/usr/share/docassemble/backup/redis.rdb`
-* `log` to `/usr/share/docassemble/backup/log`
+* the `log` folder to `/usr/share/docassemble/backup/log`

 Copying `log` is optional.
 The contents of log files are not critical to the functionality of the systems.